Grant to assist expansion of Trine’s health sciences programs

 Trine University announced ambitious plans in 2018 to expand its health sciences programs in Fort Wayne over the next several years.

 In fall 2019, the university opened an expansion to its health sciences operations located on the Parkview Randallia campus and launched its new surgical technology program.
-Trine will add Physical Therapist Assistant and online RN-to-BSN programs beginning in fall 2020.
+Trine will add an online RN-to-BSN program beginning in fall 2020.

 Trine also recently welcomed Whitney Bandemer, J.D., as vice president for health sciences, with responsibility for advancing the university’s program expansion and overall operations in health sciences in Fort Wayne.